Training & Materials

 These courses are taught by Lead Instructors trained by the FSPCA, who have been instructed in how to teach the FDA-recognized standardized curriculum.

 Once you start the Part 1: Online course, you must complete the course in six months to be eligible to attend the Part 2: Instructor-Led course.
 The Part 2: Instructor-Led course is a one-day face-to-face interactive course using the principles learned from the course materials in the Part 1: Online course.
-You must complete the Part 2: Instructor-Led in six months after completion of the Part 1: Online course.
-If you fail to complete either the Part 1 or Part 2 courses within the 6 months, you will be required to re-enroll and pay the registration fees again.
+You must complete the Part 2: Instructor-Led in nine months after completion of the Part 1: Online course.
+If you fail to complete either the Part 1 or Part 2 courses within the timeframe noted, you will be required to re-enroll and pay the registration fees again.
 There are no extensions granted and no refunds given.

 Before you enroll for Part 1: Online course, please read the background information to help you understand how the course is structured and what options will work best for you.

 If you would like to see how the course looks, a free trial of the FSPCA Preventive Controls for Human Food Blended Course can be accessed here.
 This will give you an idea how the Animal Food Blended course is put together.
 Contact the LMS Admin at LMSadmin@ifpti.org if you have any issues accessing the free trial.

 With the adoption of the Food Safety Modernization Act (FSMA) in 2011, sweeping regulatory changes have been implemented to strengthen and further protect the animal food supply chain.
 The new regulatory framework has moved away from reacting to food safety events, to a more proactive and preventive approach.
 Food supply chain roles and responsibilities incorporate this preventive approach as facility and regulatory personnel routinely assess food safety systems and work to prevent food safety incidents.